nbirnel/talks/why-we-cant-have-nice-things/notes.rst

 Who I am
 --------

-Noah Birnel
+| Noah Birnel
-Lighthouse Systems Engineer
+| Lighthouse Systems Engineer
-Coalfire
+| Coalfire

 The usual disclaimers

-nbirnel at gmail dot com
+| nbirnel at gmail dot com
-noah.birnel at coalfire dot com
+| noah.birnel at coalfire dot com
-twitter: NoahBirnel
+| twitter: NoahBirnel
-github: nbirnel
+| github: nbirnel
+| Line blocks are useful for addresses,
+| verse, and adornment-free lists.

+| Each new line begins with a
+| vertical bar ("|").
+|     Line breaks and initial indents
+|     are preserved.
+| Continuation lines are wrapped
+  portions of long lines; they begin with spaces in place of vertical bars.

 Intro
 -----